crawley/qcif-mailout/README.md

     - run "python setup.py develop"
     - run "mailout/mailout.py" ... and you should get the basic usage info.

-  - To install mailout (e.g. into your venc)
+  - To install mailout (e.g. into your venv)

     - run "python setup.py install"